Generation and Enhancement of Persistent Nanoscale Magnetization in All-Dielectric Metasurfaces by Optically Injected and Localized Free Carriers: Modeling Time Interfaces in Semiconductors Using Free Carrier Generation

 \section{Modeling Time Interfaces in Semiconductors Using Free Carrier Generation}

-Locally generating FCs in the nanostructures of a metasurface allows us to dynamically tune the effective permittivity and the resonance frequency of the metasurface.
+Locally generating FCs within the nanostructures of a metasurface enables dynamic tuning of the effective permittivity and resonance frequency of the metasurface.
 This makes LFCG in an all-dielectric metasurface a promising platform for time-varying photonics at mid-IR wavelengths.
-To understand the optical effects of localized FC generation in the hot spot, we modeled each meta-atom as a time-varying Drude-Lorentz medium and derived the wave equation for the time-varying metasurface.
-Specifically, we study the impact of resonance shifting via controlled LFCG in the hot spot to theoretically demonstrate that the metasurface resonance can be tuned in less than one optical cycle of the mid-IR probe (i.e., the metasurface guided wave or MGW) via an optical pump pulse to realize a sharp TI.
-We study the case where localized FCG leads to a red shift of the metasurface resonance frequency and find that the MGW is also red-shifted.
+To understand the optical effects of LFCG in the hot spot, we modeled each meta-atom as a time-varying Drude-Lorentz medium and derived the wave equation for the time-varying metasurface.
+Specifically, we study the impact of resonance shifting via controlled LFCG in the hot spot to theoretically demonstrate that the metasurface resonance can be tuned on the order of an optical cycle of the mid-IR probe (i.e., the metasurface-guided wave, or MGW) by an optical pump pulse, thereby realizing a sharp TI.
+In subsequent sections, we study in detail the case in which LFCG leads to a redshift of the mid-IR probe MGW.